"Who is like unto the beast? Who is able to make war with him?"

 Serial Killer: You have three seconds to make a guess who.
 Though he's far from the only one.

-Shaggy Dog Story: Arguably, but a rare non-negative example.
+Shaggy Dog Story: A rare non-negative example.
 Tenma's outlook on humanity by the end is more important than whether or not he kills Johan.
 When he went all that way to let him live again, one can say it made the buildup pointless, but it showed that Tenma felt that he wasn't necessarily wrong in the first place.

 Shout-Out: The central chase of Tenma owes quite a bit to The Fugitive TV series (as did the TV "Hulk" for that matter).
 Also, Mr. Rosso mentions that one of his favorite films is Summertime from 1955.
 The professor in Nina's introductory scene is a shout out to John Houseman's character in Movie/The Great Paper Chase.
 The backstory of the escape artist who helps Tenma features a shoutout to The Shawshank Redemption.
 Johan's character also had similarity with another Johann who involved with Nazi.